Daniella Pineda

 Daniella Pineda (born February 20, 1987) is an American actress.
-She has had major roles in several films and TV series, including The Originals, Netflix's live-action Cowboy Bebop, and multiple films in the Jurassic Park franchise.
+She has had major roles in several films and TV series, including The Originals, Netflix's live-action Cowboy Bebop, and two films in the Jurassic Park franchise.
 She began her career through online comedy and fashion videos, with her first movie role in 2011.
 She later appeared in the backdoor pilot of The Originals and several episodes of the show's first season.
 Her first role in a movie produced by a major studio was in 2018, with Jurassic World: Fallen Kingdom.
-As a Mexican American, she has spoken out about the difficulties Mexican actors face.
+As a Mexican American, she has spoken out about the difficulties faced by Mexican actors.

 Early life

 Daniella Pineda was born on February 20, 1987, in Oakland, California, the daughter of Eric Klein and Patricia Pineda.
 Daniella has two siblings, Anneliese and Elliot.
-She is a third-generation Mexican American on her mother’s side, and both of her adoptive parents are Mexican.
+She is a third-generation Mexican American.
 She graduated from Mills College with a sociology and radio journalism degree.
 She acquired a fellowship at KALW, where topics she discussed included racism and poverty in the Bay Area.